1. Compliment an Employee Complaint Against

 🚗 Motor Vehicle Theft

-In 74% of vehicle thefts, the keys were left accessible—either inside the car or taken by someone known to the victim.
+In 74% of vehicle thefts, keys were left accessible—either inside the car or taken by someone known to the victim.

 • Never leave your car running unattended